Concrete Industry on Track to Meet Emissions Reduction Target

 Concrete New Zealand (NZ) Chief Executive Rob Gaimster says the industry is fully committed to becoming net carbon neutral by the Government’s target date of 2050.

 A review last month by an independent auditor, sustainability consultancy thinkstep, found the New Zealand concrete industry is well placed to meet climate change commitments the New Zealand government signed up to under the Paris Agreement.

 “The independent review confirmed that the New Zealand concrete industry has reduced its emissions from cement by 15 percent between 2005 and 2018.

 “The emissions reduction occurred against a 13 percent increase in demand, which demonstrates how committed we are to sustainability,” Rob Gaimster says.

-Shredded vehicle tyres will be used at Golden Bay Cement's Portland works as a partial replacement for coal as kiln fuel.
+Shredded vehicle tyres will soon be used at Golden Bay Cement's Portland works as a partial replacement for coal as kiln fuel.

 “We are pleased that our initiatives to reduce cement’s carbon footprint have avoided about 400,000 tonnes of carbon dioxide emissions in 2018 alone.”

 The reduction in emissions has been achieved through a range of measures, including the use of waste products such as wood biomass.

 Concrete NZ’s Sustainability Committee has recently met Climate Change Minister Hon James Shaw to share the thinkstep results and discuss how concrete is part of the transition to a net zero carbon New Zealand by 2050.